thom9258/The-Spell-Tome/README.md

 __Original author:__ Thomas Alexgaard Jensen (![https://github.com/thom9258](https://github.com/thom9258))

+Below are introductions/overviews of the contained libraries.

 ## th_allocator

-Library focused on creating easy-to-use memory allocation techniques.
+th_allocator allows the creation of easy-to-use memory allocation techniques.
 The allocators are memory aligned and thread-safe unless specifically disabled.
 The allocators are also stdlib.h free, meaning they are ideal for embedded systems with no heap to allocate from.